Terms and Conditions of Kentzler Kaschner Dental GmbH

 (3) The exclusive place of performance for deliveries and services is Ellwangen/Jagst.

-(4) Amendments and supplements to these General Terms and Conditions as well as the amendment or cancellation of this written form clause shall only be effective if they have been agreed in writing, unless they are based on an express or individual contractual agreement.
+(6) There are no oral side agreements.
+Changes and additions to these general terms and conditions, as well as amendments or cancellations of this written form clause, are only valid if they have been agreed upon in writing, unless they are based on an explicit or individual contractual agreement.

 14. Severability clause